 Mr. Cooper joined Wolf Haldenstein in 2014.
 Prior to joining the Firm, he interned for the New York Attorney General’s Office of Investor Protection, the New York State Supreme Court Commercial Division, and United States Bankruptcy Court for the Eastern District of New York.
 While at Brooklyn Law School he also served as Associate Managing Editor for the Journal of Corporate, Financial & Commercial Law, a research assistant for former SEC Commissioner Roberta Karmel, and as a Barry L. Zaretsky Fellow in Commercial and Bankruptcy Law.

-- Assists corporate clients in mitigating risk and responding to third-party discovery requests.
+- Assisted multi-national corporate client mitigate risk and respond to third-party discovery requests;

 Land Steward, D&R Greenway Land Trust